CharlesB91/harry-potter-quiz/README.md

 ## Features Left to Implement

-- Additional features left which would improve the sits cabibplities would be to have functionallity for the user to enter their username.
+- Additional features left which would improve the sits capabilities would be to have functionality for the user to enter their username.
 - Finally an area where the user could save their scores and have a scoreboard with highest scores for different users using a remote storage solution.

 ## Testing